 Because they’re bigger, they have to squish in harder – which makes the surface layer of the glass compressed and therefore more solid.
 This surface is what resists scratches and cracks.

-So what does this mean for iPhone X?
+So what does this mean for the iPhone X?

 It’s always wise to remember that Gorilla Glass 5 is damage-resistant, not damage proof.
-It greatly lowers the odds of disaster when you drop your phone somewhere unforgiving, but you shouldn’t go testing it with hammers.
+It greatly lowers the odds of disaster when you drop your phone somewhere unforgiving.
+Don’t go testing it with hammers though.
 It’s always wise to invest in a case, too.

-But if you remember how previous handsets broke your heart when you broke their glass, rest easy friend: Gorilla Glass 5 is a leap ahead from what you might think you know.
+But if you remember how previous devices broke your heart when you broke their glass, rest easy friend: Gorilla Glass 5 is a leap ahead from what you might think you know.